Heart Research UK

 We’re not like other charities, we never stop you in the street, knock on your door or phone you to ask for money.
 We simply treat you how we would like to be treated.
 Everything we achieve is thanks to the generosity and time of our supporters.

-"The intention of founding HRUK was to fund research into the risks which would lead to safer surgery."
+"The intention of founding Heart Research UK was to fund research into the risks which would lead to safer surgery."

 Since we were founded in 1967, we’ve played a part in many of the major developments that we now take for granted and our work continues.
-Whether it be funding six of the first eight successful UK heart transplants or holding the first medical masterclasses to enable clinicians to learn from world-leading surgeons, our history is one of discovery and progress.
+Whether it be funding six of the first eight successful UK heart transplants or introducing unique medical masterclasses to enable clinicians to gain skills and knowledge from leading experts, our history is one of discovery and progress.

 All this would not be possible without the help of our researchers, community champions and supporters.
 It is their hard work and dedication over 50 years that has made Heart Research UK the well-respected, innovative charity it is today.